-NARRA STUDIO was founded with two goals in mind: to celebrate the diverse and rich heritages of the Philippines and to connect Filipinos around the world to their cultures.
+NARRA STUDIO was founded with two goals in mind: to celebrate the diverse and rich heritages of the Philippines and to connect Filipinos around the world to the talented weavers and artisan makers of the motherland.

-NARRA's founder Katte Geneta is a Filipino American artist and non-profit museum director who grew up in New York City, longing for a deeper connection to her ancestry and culture.
-When she discovered the weaving traditions of the Philippines, she became enamored with the artform and eventually became a weaver herself.
+NARRA's founder Katte Geneta is a Filipino American artist and non-profit museum director of design who grew up in New York City, longing for a deeper connection to her ancestry and culture.
+As she learned more about the weaving traditions of the Philippines, she became eventually became a weaver herself, learning how to spin farm-grown Philippine cotton by hand.

 During a chance conversation with a weaver from Kalinga, up in the Corderilla mountains of Luzon, the weaver asked Katte to offer her weaving in the U.S. And that is how NARRA STUDIO began.